razum2um/rails-session_cookie/README.md

 end
 ```

-Of course, you can just make use of as many procs as you wish.
+Of course, you can just make use (and reuse!) of as many procs as you wish.

-This effectively achives same effect as [this PR#18230](https://github.com/rails/rails/pull/18230/files), which allows session mutation
+This effectively achieves the effect as [this PR#18230](https://github.com/rails/rails/pull/18230/files), which allows session mutation
-in a less invasive way ;)
+in a less invasive way in regard to Rails itself ;)

 ## Contributing